hamidlaga/SRNF/readme.md

 The folder sample_surfaces include exaamples of spherically-parameterized surfaces using this [code](https://github.com/hamidlaga/SphericalParameterization).
 However, the original meshes are from [TOSCA](https://people.lu.usi.ch/bronstem/), [SCHREC2007](https://www.semanticscholar.org/paper/SHape-REtrieval-Contest-2007%3A-Watertight-Models-Giorgi-Biasotti/2b5bb396160d11da2bc842b58045704cab70aa8c), [DFAUST](https://dfaust.is.tue.mpg.de/).

 ## Licence and Copyright
 Please refer to the file LICENSE.
 In short, you are free to use the code for research purposes.
-For any commercial uses, please contact the authors; see Section "Contact" below.
+For any commercial uses, please contact the authors; see below.

-## Contributors
+## Contributors and Contact
 Hamid Laga, Sebastian Kurtek, Qian Xie, Ian H. Jermyn, Anuj Srivastava.

-## Contact

 For any questions, you can contact `hamid.laga@gmail.com`.
 Note that the code is provided as it is and we may not be able to provide support on how to use it and fixing potential bugs.